FOR STUDENTS / ACADEMICS

 E-IR’s content is licensed under a Creative Commons CC BY-NC 4.0 license.
-You are free to republish our content, in whole or in part, under the same license and for noncommercial purposes only, so long as you clearly reference the author and embed a link to the content’s page on E-IR.
+You are free to use our content, in whole or in part, for noncommercial purposes only, so long as you clearly reference the author and embed a link to the content’s page on E-IR.
 Failure to meet any of these republication requirements is a violation of E-IR’s license and an infringement of the author’s copyright.

 FOR REPUBLISHING IN PRINT

 For noncommercial and creative commons licensed print publications, this falls under the same stipulations as republishing online (above).
 However, if you intend to republish in a commercial publication / book (etc) – please contact us.
 If publication occurs in any print format, it must contain a full attribution linking to the content’s original publication page on E-IR.

 E-IR’s digital publications are registered with the following ISSN number: 2053-8626